sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/223_exec_and_execPopulate_in_Mongoose.md

 **This is helpful since it allows creation of chains and makes sure only 1 final DB call is made**

-To actually end the query and trigger the DB call, a function called `exec` needs to be present.
+To actually end the query and trigger the DB call, a function called `exec` needs to be called.
 There are 3 ways to use it
 ```js
 Book.findById(23).exec().then(book => {}); // #1 explicit